Sakshi1700/Sakshi1700/README.md

 ## About me

-### I'm currently a pre-final year student at the International Institute of Information Technology, Naya Raipur, and will be graduating in 2023 with a B.Tech degree in Electronics and Communication Engineering.
+### I'm currently a final year student at the International Institute of Information Technology, Naya Raipur, and will be graduating in 2023 with a B.Tech degree in Electronics and Communication Engineering.

 </br>